 Add it to baking recipes such as cookies, cakes, scones or French toast, as you would an ordinary egg (it works well in many kinds of baked goods).
 I use it in this Gingerbread French Toast Casserole to impart a slightly eggy flavor to the French Toast.

 Flaxseeds are seeds of the flax plant, a fiber crop that is used to make linen fabrics.
 They’re an excellent source of essential fatty acids, antioxidants, and fiber.
 Because ground up flaxseeds are easier to digest than the whole seed, I typically buy flaxseed meal.
 But if you’re not lazy, you should buy whole flaxseeds and grind them up in your coffee grinder.

-I try to eat flaxseed meal at least once a day to up my intake of those fatty acids.
+I love flaxseed meal because it’s packed with heart-healthy omega-3 fatty acids.
 Also it helps to get things moving down there, if you know what I mean.
 In case you don’t know what I mean, flaxseed helps you poo.
 Hope that was helpful.

-Aside from these five replacers, I’ve also seen mashed avocado, chia seeds, applesauce, and sweet potato purée used as egg substitutes.
+Aside from these six replacers, I’ve also seen mashed avocado, chia eggs, and sweet potato purée used as egg substitutes.
 Have you tried any of those?
 Let me know in the comments!